wangxchun/tennis-auto-editor/README.md

 </table>

 ## Introduction
-This repo contains several models for video action recognition, including C3D, R2Plus1D, R3D, inplemented using PyTorch (0.4.0).
-Currently, we train these models on UCF101 and HMDB51 datasets.

 **More models and datasets will be available soon!**

 **Note: An interesting online web game based on C3D model is in [here](https://github.com/jfzhang95/project-demo).**